umbraco/UmbracoDocs/Extending/Packages/Good-practice/index.md

 ---

 # Good practice and defaults
-_This document provides some guides and notes on package development, and good practive that will help you maintain and support your package through multiple releases and versions of umbraco.
-These good practices are not prescriptive, but mearly offer a guid as to what we have found works well and badly when developing packages for Umbraco_
+_This document provides some guides and notes on package development, and good practice that will help you maintain and support your package through multiple releases and versions of Umbraco.
+These good practices are not prescriptive, but mearly offer a guide as to what we have found works well, and not-so-well, when developing packages for Umbraco_

 ## App_Plugins
-Files in the `App_Plugins` folder should be considered immutable, that is they are not something a user of your package should be expected change on their site.
+Files in the `App_Plugins` folder should be considered immutable, that is they are not something a user of your package should be expecting to change on their site.

-The default delivery method for files to the App_Plugins folder is via a `.targets` file within a package, this means when a website is built the files in this folder are copied over from the nuget cache, and any changes a user might have made will be lost. equally if the user performs a `dotnet clean` on a solution all files in the app_plugins folder will likely be deleted.
+The default delivery method for files to the App_Plugins folder is via a `.targets` file within a package, this means when a website is built the files in this folder are copied over from the nuget cache, and any changes a user might have made will be lost.
+Equally if the user performs a `dotnet clean` on a solution all files in the App_Plugins folder will likely be deleted.

 If you have files that you expect users of your package to alter you should not place them in the `App_Plugins` folder.